(Also Called 'Endometrial Adenocarcinoma')

 - Vaginal bleeding between normal periods in pre-menopausal women

-- Vaginal bleeding or spotting in post-menopausal women
+- Vaginal bleeding or spotting in post-menopausal women, even a small amount

 - Lower abdominal pain or pelvic cramping